 Thorough research of current requirements via the HUD Exchange website and

-consultation with local HUD field limafairrepresentatives is needed before committing to any project.
+consultation with local HUD field representatives is needed before committing to any project.
 Connecting with HOME funded communities of similar sized HOME allocation is extremely valuable, as their victories and mistakes can help guide you.
 Local elected officials will need to be educated in clear terms on the long term obligations and current restrictions on HOME funds, so expectations and commitments are realistic.
 Work with your Finance Department early on to establish Government Accounting Standards Board (GASB) accounting systems that mirror HOME requirements.
 Sharing the workload with other departments and agencies is possible if they can accommodate the HOME requirements.
 Lima has benefited from working with Lima Allen County Regional Planning Commission, The Ohio State University and Lima Allen County Housing Consortium in demographic and housing data collection for required reports, as they had projects that also benefitted from the information.
 The Ohio Conference of Community Development is probably the best membership investment made by Ohio CDBG/ HOME communities for practical and up to date information from HUD and peers.

 Project Selection: Go Big or Don’t Go HOME